-As contemplated by the Purchase Agreement, and so long as the closing price of the Company's common stock exceeds \$1.50 per share, then the Company may direct Lincoln Park, at its sole discretion to purchase up to 30,000 shares of its common stock on any business day.
-The price per share for such purchases will be equal to the lower of: (i) the lowest sale price on the applicable purchase date and (ii) the arithmetic average of the three (3) lowest closing sale prices for the Company's common stock during the ten (10) consecutive business days ending on the business day immediately preceding such purchase date (in each case, to be appropriately adjusted for any reorganization, recapitalization, non-cash dividend, stock split or other similar transaction that occurs on or after the date of the purchase agreement).
+Under the terms and subject to the conditions of the Purchase Agreement, the Company has the right, but not the obligation, to sell to Lincoln Park, and Lincoln Park is obligated to purchase, up to an additional \$15.0 million worth of shares of the Company's common stock.
+As contemplated by the Purchase Agreement, and so long as the closing price of the Company's common stock exceeds \$1.50 per share, the Company may direct Lincoln Park, at the Company's sole discretion to purchase up to 30,000 shares of its common stock on any business day.
+The price per share for such purchases will be equal to the lower of: (i) the lowest sale price on the applicable purchase date and (ii) the arithmetic average of the three (3) lowest closing sale prices for the Company's common stock during the ten (10) consecutive business days ending on the business day immediately preceding such purchase date (in each case, to be appropriately adjusted for any reorganization, recapitalization, non-cash dividend, stock split or other similar transaction that occurs on or after the date of the Purchase Agreement).
 The maximum amount of shares subject to any single regular purchase increases as the Company's share price increases, subject to a maximum of \$1.0 million.

-In addition to regular purchases, the Company may also direct Lincoln Park to purchase other amounts as accelerated purchases or as additional purchases if the closing sale price of the common stock exceeds certain threshold prices as set forth in the purchase agreement.
-In all instances, the Company may not sell shares of its common stock to Lincoln Park under the purchase agreement if it would result in Lincoln Park beneficially owning more than 4.99% of its common stock.
-There are no trading volume requirements or restrictions under the purchase agreement nor any upper limits on the price per share that Lincoln Park must pay for shares of common stock.
+In addition to regular purchases, the Company may also direct Lincoln Park to purchase other amounts as accelerated purchases or as additional purchases if the closing sale price of the common stock exceeds certain threshold prices as set forth in the Purchase Agreement.
+In all instances, the Company may not sell shares of its common stock to Lincoln Park under the Purchase Agreement if it would result in Lincoln Park beneficially owning more than 4.99% of its common stock.
+There are neither trading volume requirements nor restrictions under the Purchase Agreement nor upper limits on the price per share that Lincoln Park must pay for shares of common stock.

 The Purchase Agreement and the Registration Rights Agreement contain customary representations, warranties, agreements and conditions to completing future sale transactions, indemnification rights and obligations of the parties.
-The Company has the right to terminate the purchase agreement at any time, at no cost or penalty.
+The Company has the right to terminate the Purchase Agreement at any time, at no cost or penalty.
 During any "event of default" under the Purchase Agreement, all of which are outside of Lincoln Park's control, Lincoln Park does not have the right to terminate the Purchase Agreement; however, the Company may not initiate any regular or other purchase of shares by Lincoln Park, until such event of default is cured.
 In addition, in the event of bankruptcy proceedings by or against the Company, the Purchase Agreement will automatically terminate.

-During the three months ended March 31, 2017, the Company sold 257,817 shares of common stock to Lincoln Park for \$693,061 and incurred \$117,540 of issuance costs.
-In addition, the Company issued 115,416 shares of common stock to Lincoln Park as commitment shares pursuant to the Purchase Agreement.
-The Company may issue up to an additional 110,995 commitment shares to Lincoln Park in connection with additional purchases.
+During the nine months ended June 30, 2017, the Company sold 737,817 shares of common stock to Lincoln Park for \$1,620,931, and incurred \$117,540 of issuance costs.
+In addition, the Company issued 122,418 shares of common stock to Lincoln Park as commitment shares pursuant to the Purchase Agreement.